sidakram/bippy/README.md

 });

 /**
- * `instrument` is a function that installs the React DevTools global hook and allows you to set up custom handlers for React fiber events.
+ * `instrument` is a function that installs the React DevTools global
+ * hook and allows you to set up custom handlers for React fiber events.
  */
 instrument(
   /**
-   * `secure` is a function that wraps your handlers in a try/catch and prevents it from crashing the app.
-It also prevents it from running on unsupported React versions and during production.
+   * `secure` is a function that wraps your handlers in a try/catch
+   * and prevents it from crashing the app. it also prevents it from
+   * running on unsupported React versions and during production.
    *
-   * this is not required but highly recommended to provide "safeguards" in case something breaks.
+   * this is not required but highly recommended to provide "safeguards"
+   * in case something breaks.
    */
   secure({
     /**
-     * `onCommitFiberRoot` is a handler that is called when React is ready to commit a fiber root. this means that React is has rendered your entire app and is ready to apply changes to the host tree (e.g. via DOM mutations).
+     * `onCommitFiberRoot` is a handler that is called when React is
+     * ready to commit a fiber root. this means that React is has
+     * rendered your entire app and is ready to apply changes to
+     * the host tree (e.g. via DOM mutations).
      */
     onCommitFiberRoot(rendererID, root) {
       visit(rendererID, root);